Zhihua-Lee/Hydrology_EKI/README.md

 This methodology results in multiple sets of watershed divisions, where the granularity and extent of the sub-watersheds vary depending on the stream order threshold used for filtering the network "joints."

+**Relationship Between Divisions**

+The resulting sub-watershed divisions from this algorithm will exhibit one of two relationships with each other:

+*   **Upstream-Downstream:** A new division is created by tracing all river links upstream from a "split point" on a larger, existing division.
+By definition, this new division flows directly into the division it was carved out from, establishing a clear hierarchical, upstream-downstream relationship.
+*   **Parallel:** When a major confluence is formed by two or more significant tributaries, the algorithm creates a separate, new division for each of these tributaries.
+These divisions are considered parallel as they are distinct, side-by-side branches that both flow into the same, single downstream division.
+Neither flows into the other.

 ---

 ### Visualization Results